-With 100 million inhabitants, Ethiopia is the second most populous country in Africa.
-Humanitarian assistance is needed for multiple reasons: droughts, cholera, internal conflict and a large refugee population.
+With around 100 million inhabitants, Ethiopia is the second most populous country in Africa.
+Humanitarian assistance is needed for multiple reasons: droughts and other climate induced shocks, cholera and other epidemics, internal conflict and displacement and a large refugee population.

-The European Union has allocated €91.5 million for the humanitarian response in Ethiopia in 2017.
-The focus is on addressing the most urgent needs resulting from the continuing drought and the influx of refugees, corresponding to respectively 60% and 40% of the humanitarian aid budget to Ethiopia.
+The European Union allocated €91.5 million for the humanitarian response in Ethiopia in 2017.
+The focus in Ethiopia is on addressing the most urgent needs resulting from the continuing drought and the influx of refugees, and responding to conflict-related displacement.

-The response to the drought concentrates on life-saving interventions such as the emergency supply of safe water through water trucking and wells rehabilitation; distribution of cash and food aid; detection and treatment of acutely malnourished children and pregnant or nursing women; prevention of cholera infection by dispensing water treatment chemicals; distribution of animal feed and health services to prevent livestock losses; and the distribution of essential items such as jerry cans, tarps and other household goods to the displaced populations.
+The response to the drought concentrates on life-saving interventions such as the emergency supply of safe water through water trucking and well rehabilitation; distribution of cash and food aid; detection and treatment of acutely malnourished children and pregnant or lactating women; prevention of cholera infection by dispensing water treatment chemicals; distribution of animal feed and health services to prevent livestock losses; and the distribution of essential items such as jerry cans, tarps, and other household goods to the displaced populations.

-Due to the mass influx of South Sudanese refugees – according to UNHCR more than 100 000 between September 2016 and October 2017 - most of the EU's humanitarian assistance has focused on providing the refugees with shelter, water and sanitation facilities.
+According to UNHCR, about 100 000 South Sudanese refugees sought safety in Ethiopia from January 2017 to February 2018.
+Due to this influx, most of the EU's humanitarian assistance has focused on providing the refugees with shelter, water and sanitation facilities.
 Providing adequate protection to the most vulnerable refugees is also a priority.
-This is done by identifying those with special needs such as unaccompanied minors, distributing food assistance and providing vital support to acutely malnourished children and pregnant or nursing women.
+This is done by identifying those with special needs such as unaccompanied minors, distributing food assistance, and providing vital support to acutely malnourished children and pregnant or lactating women.